Updated on: November 12, 2024

 🥇1.
 ExpressVPN — Best VPN for Mac in 2024

 ExpressVPN is the best macOS VPN on the market, and it has a 30-day money-back guarantee — so you can test it out risk-free and receive a refund if you’re not happy with it.
-I don’t think that’s likely to happen, though, as this is the best VPN for streaming (it works with 100+ streaming apps, including Netflix and Disney+), torrenting, and gaming, and it also provides the fastest speeds on the market.
+I don’t think that’s likely to happen, though, as this is the best VPN for streaming (it works with 100+ streaming apps, such as Netflix and Disney+ and their various international libraries), torrenting, and gaming, and it also provides the fastest speeds on the market.

 This is also one of the only VPNs that comes with split-tunneling on macOS.
 Split-tunneling lets you choose which traffic goes through the VPN, and which apps use your local network.
-You could use this feature to get faster speeds while gaming or streaming, for example.
 This feature is available for macOS 10.15 or below, and ExpressVPN is currently developing support for macOS 11.
 There’s also a dedicated router app — this way, all of the devices connected to your router are connected to the VPN.

 Advanced Protection and ExpressVPN Keys are a couple of other excellent features offered by ExpressVPN.
 Advanced Protection includes an ad, tracker, and malware blocker, as well as an adult site blocker while browsing on your Mac devices (Proton VPN has a really good ad blocker but doesn’t include it in its free plan).
 ExpressVPN Keys is a password manager that lets you generate strong passwords for extra security.
 You can log into any Safari website with just one click using ExpressVPN Keys, which is super handy.
 Just like the VPN, it uses 256-bit AES encryption, securing your passwords with an unbreakable algorithm.